Nizisi/rabbitmq_and_api_practice/README.md

 ### Message durability
 * Marking messages as persistent doesn't fully guarantee that a message won't be lost.
 Although it tells RabbitMQ to save the message to disk, there is still a short time window when RabbitMQ has accepted a message and hasn't saved it yet
 * good for simple task, **publisher confirms** is a stronger guarantee
+### Fair Dispatch
+*  use the **BasicQos** method with the **prefetchCount = 1** setting.
+*  This tells RabbitMQ not to give more than one message to a worker at a time.
+Or, in other words, don't dispatch a new message to a worker until it has processed and acknowledged the previous one.
+Instead, it will dispatch it to the next worker that is not still busy.

+## Publish/Subscribe
+### Exchanges
+* Most of the time,  the producer can only send messages to an exchange.
+An exchange is a very simple thing.
+On one side it receives messages from producers and the other side it pushes them to queues.
+The exchange must know exactly what to do with a message it receives.